Updated: Jan 30

 I love Long Island.
 It’s home.
 Driving back through the city going over the Throg's neck bridge, catching the Cross Island.... it feels like pure comfort.

 We only stayed a couple more days before driving back to Florida but the last few days were spent cleaning up and relaxing.
-We caught lightning bugs, we walked in the Tackapusha Reserve and just chilled.
+We caught lightning bugs, we walked in the Tackapusha Preserve and just chilled.
 We had our great American night and enjoyed more hamburgers, we ate egg sandwiches for breakfast, and made sure we got all the bagels we could get with fresh cream cheese and also chicken salad.
 It’s good to switch up your bagels!

 Our Uncle is always sad to see us go and tries to make us stay forever.
 There is always a split-second where I am 100% considering his offer.
 It’s so hard to leave.